 Conflicts of Interest: The authors have no conflicts of interest to declare.

-Ethical Statement: In the United States, the research protocol for the evaluation of the Fistula Treatment Barriers Reduction intervention was reviewed and approved by the Institutional Review Board (IRB) at the Population Council in New York.
+Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+In the United States, the research protocol for the evaluation of the Fistula Treatment Barriers Reduction intervention was reviewed and approved by the Institutional Review Board (IRB) at the Population Council in New York.
 In Nigeria, the protocol was also reviewed by the National Health Research Ethics Committee at the Federal Ministry of Health (FMOH) and the Ebonyi and Kano State Health Research Ethics Committees.
 In Uganda, the protocol was reviewed by the School of Medicine Research and Ethics Committee at Makerere University and the Uganda National Council for Science and Technology.

 - Tran Ngoc C, Bigirimana N, Muneene D, et al. Conclusions of the digital health hub of the Transform Africa Summit (2018): strong government leadership and public-private-partnerships are key prerequisites for sustainable scale up of digital health in Africa.
 BMC Proc 2018;12:17.
 [Crossref] [PubMed]